1054/Crab.Toolkit.michi2/README.md

 # Note that for this example we set redshift to 1.5, and fit with 2 CPU cores.
 ```

-The michi2 SED fitting is currently <span style="color:blue">VERY SLOW</span>.
+The michi2 SED fitting is currently **VERY SLOW**.
 It can easily take three hours on a laptop!
 It is because it stupidly loops over all the combinations of all input models, so if you fit with 5 components, it takes hours and hours.
 Currently we parallized it.
 We will adopt Markov chain Monte Carlo method in the future.
 For now, for our own, we use it on 100plus-CPU-core machine, so it is still fine.

 The output of michi2 SED fitting will be:
 ```
 ls fit_5.out        # a text file, containing chi-square and parameters of each combination of components ls fit_5.out.info   # a text file, containing basic informations which will be used later on
 ```

 Then we make SED plots and chi-square plots.